Rajesh-Nair/Deep-learning-ANN-from-scratch/README.md

 # Deep learning ANN model from scratch
-Designing a model from scratch help you understand the model and also give you insights that help you to resolve practical problems.
+Designing a model from scratch help you understand the algorithm and also give you much insights to help you solve practical/real world problems.
 Though modern day deep learning packages like Tensorflow are quick and efficient, learning from scratch helps you learn the nitty gritty of the model architecture.
-This GitHUB page is an attempt to understand Artificial Neural Network models from scratch.
+This GitHUB page is an attempt to understand Artificial Neural Network models by developing it from scratch.

 ## Artificial Neural Network design from scratch using numpy (ANN)
 Description: